bridgetrosefitz/bs-take-home-exercise/README.md

 - distributed / Redis caching vs in-app - given that the same data is going to be accessed by most users, it helps more people get faster data (as opposed to every user having to re-request after TTL has expired)
 - Knit together mutliple queries ?
 Consolidate into one query with all the data I need (but leave the existing one because they asked for it)
 - Considered different queries + caching strategies for query type (e.g. calculating score on server vs get product info) but seeing I delegated filtering to BE, I don't need to worry as much about caching because the calc is way more efficient
+- vegan is missing a value in the readme - I assigned it 1

 ### Performance considerations